srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 You may wish to exit the device simulator app by pressing **CTRL-C** in the Visual Studio Code Terminal.

->[!IMPORTANT] Do not remove these resources until you have completed the Data Visualization module of this course.
+> **IMPORTANT**: Do not remove these resources until you have completed the Data Visualization module of this course.